 Regular polish removers or non-acetone removers will dissolve regular nail polishes, but it will take longer.

 The non-acetone or regular nail polish remover cannot interact well with acrylics because it is a weak solvent.
 If you use this regular remover, you don’t have to worry if your acrylic nails will be removed.

 In contrast, acetone is a strong solvent that can remove regular nail polishes much faster.
 Acetone can, however, also melt acrylics.

 Make sure you remove regular nail polish from acrylic nails as soon as possible before the acetone dissolves the acrylic and damages the shape.

 It is a matter of personal preference and opinion.
 Based on what you prefer, you can choose which nail polish remover is best for acrylic nails.

 How do you change the polish on acrylic nails?

 New acrylic nails:

-As long as the regular nail polish is the first coat of the color you are applying to your brand new set of acrylic nails, nothing else needs to be done.
-It is time to paint your new acrylic nails after you wash your hands with soap and water to remove cuticles, hand lotion, and nail dust.
+If you will be applying regular nail polish to your brand new set of acrylic nails, you will not need to do anything else.
+The new acrylic nails can be polished after you wash your hands with soap and water to remove cuticles, hand lotion, and nail dust.